Fun and a Feast: 7 Myrtle Beach Dinner Shows You’ll Regret Missing

 The Carolina Opry is located in the same complex as the Pirate’s Voyage show.
 Both were created by Dolly Parton.
 Photo credit: Deb Steenhagen

-If you’re a music fan, you’ll love the Carolina Opry’s variety show, featuring a live band, singers, dancers, and comedians.
+If you’re a music fan, the Carolina Opry variety show, featuring a live band, singers, dancers, and comedians, is for you.
 It was the first variety show in Myrtle Beach and is always a fan favorite.
 The two-hour show covers genres such as pop, country, rock, and Broadway hits, catering to all tastes.
 The Carolina Opry is one of the top attractions in Myrtle Beach.

-The Carolina Opry also brings you Time Warp showcasing the best music from the 60s, 70s, and 80s.
+The Carolina Opry also offers Time Warp ,showcasing the best music from the 60s, 70s, and 80s.

 From November to early January, the Carolina Opry transforms into a winter wonderland for the Christmas Special, known as “The Christmas Show of the South!”